There’s more to kitten adoption than bringing home your baby cat. Learn about what to do–and what NOT to do–in this kitten adoption guide.

 KITTEN ADOPTION 101

 It’s kitten season!
 Is a new fur-kid in your future?
 You’d think kitten care would be easy–just love ’em and feed ’em and listen to ’em purr, right?
 But more goes into proper care than plopping food in a bowl and setting up a litter box.

 Kitten adoption too early often means kittens bite and claw more than those who have been kitty-corrected by Mom and siblings.
-They also may be fearful or less tolerant of other cats, because they don’t understand all the proper feline etiquette of the social structure.
+They also may be fearful or less tolerant of other cats.
+They don’t understand all the proper feline etiquette of the social structure.

 KITTEN ADOPTION & KITTEN SOCIALIZATION?

-Proper socialization not only includes interaction with other cats, but positive handling by people during this critical period.
-That ensures the baby is well adjusted, confident, and emotionally healthy.
+Proper socialization not only includes interaction with other cats but positive handling by people during this critical period.
+That ensures the baby becomes well adjusted, confident, and emotionally healthy.
 I’ve got all the kitten must-knows in my COMPLETE KITTEN CARE, but you don’t need the book to get started.
 Before you adopt, review these 10 do’s and don’ts to ensure your kitten love lasts a lifetime.

 10 DO’s & DON’Ts OF KITTEN ADOPTION